AlineCoutinho/site/content/project/Introduction to Studying Social Sciences/index.md

 At the end of the course, students should be able to:

-1. have a solid foundation in academic literacy
+1. Have a solid foundation in academic literacy;
-2. convey research findings and communicate effectively
+2. Convey research findings and communicate effectively;
-3. interpret scientific information and assess sources of information
+3. Interpret scientific information and assess sources of information;
-4. understand the ethical practices within academic community.
+4. Understand the ethical practices within academic community.

 {{% staticref "files/soc1150.pdf" %}}Download latest syllabus here{{% /staticref %}}